92castro/92castro/README.md

 ### Hi there 👋

-<h3 align="center"> I recently graduated from the University of Denver in Full Stack Development and I'm eager to bring my skills and passion to the industry.
-In addition to my technical skills, I have strong problem-solving and communication abilities, which I honed through various team projects during my studies.
-I am a quick learner and able to work well under pressure.
-I believe my technical skills, combined with my positive attitude, and eagerness to learn, will make me a valuable addition to any development team.
+<h3 align="center"> I’m a full-stack web developer who thrives on the challenge of finding solutions to complex problems and with a mission to excel in the tech industry.
+I'm a relative newcomer to full-stack development, but I'm excited to demonstrate my abilities.
+I'm confident that my problem-solving skills, passion for web development, and eagerness to learn will make me a valuable asset to any team.
+When I'm not coding, I love spending time in the great outdoors, whether it's hiking or just enjoying the fresh air.
+Being outside helps me stay focused and motivated, which translates into my work as a developer.
 </h3>

   ---